Royal-Navy/design-system/packages/docs-site/src/library/pages/about/index.md

 The **Royal Navy Design System** provides visual templates and code samples enabling the rapid delivery of design work and production ready code.
 This allows functional prototypes to be quickly tested with users and iterated frequently based on feedback.

-Royal Navy users of **NELSON** systems have a consistent experience when switching between applications.
+Royal Navy users have a consistent experience when switching between applications.
 This reduces the need to learn new systems and reduces training times.
 Guidance around each component and pattern ensures that design elements always have a consistent behaviour, for example, a red button would always indicate a destructive action such as ‘delete’.

 ## How does the Design System align with Royal Navy principles?
 The **Royal Navy Design System** is rooted in Navy doctrine and align with its core values.
 By maintaining a disciplined approach to design and development of Applications and respecting the **Standard**, we ensure that end-users are well-equipped to perform their role, and can work to the best of their abilities.

-Using the **Design System** correctly enables the integrity of software to be maintained. **NELSON** Applications are characterised by their design based on end-user needs, consistent and predictable behaviour and high quality user experiences.
+Using the **Design System** correctly enables the integrity of software to be maintained.
+Royal Navy Applications are characterised by their design based on end-user needs, consistent and predictable behaviour and high quality user experiences.
 Costs are reduced as designers and developers do not need to start over with new codebases and visual language for every project.

-**NELSON** has worked with a number of teams in the Royal Navy to develop Applications based on the **Standard**.
-Please [contact the team](/contact) if you would like to find out more about them.